Part 1

 The mere filtering does not afford sufficient security against infection.
 All ice for internal uses should be artificially prepared from water thoroughly sterilized.

-Gambling, business rush, and excitement, particularly on the exchanges, are causes of much mass reduction, all the more so because the individuals concerned represent units of higher value.
+Gambling, business rush, and excitement, particularly on the exchanges, are causes of much mass reduction.
+This is because the individuals concerned represent units of higher value.

 In keeping our bodies free from infection, healthful, and pure, we are expressing our reverence for the high principle with which they are endowed.